rapidsai/raft/docs/source/raft_ann_benchmarks.md

                         path to dataset folder (default: ${RAFT_HOME}/bench/ann/data) --output-filepath OUTPUT_FILEPATH
+                        directory for PNG to be saved (default: os.getcwd()) --algorithms ALGORITHMS
+                        plot only comma separated list of named algorithms (default: None) -k COUNT, --count COUNT
+                        the number of nearest neighbors to search for (default: 10) -bs BATCH_SIZE, --batch-size BATCH_SIZE
+                        number of query vectors to use in each query trial (default: 10000) --build
+  --search
-                        directory for PNG to be saved (default: os.getcwd()) --x-scale X_SCALE     Scale to use when drawing the X-axis.
+  --x-scale X_SCALE     Scale to use when drawing the X-axis.
 Typically linear, logit or a2 (default: linear) --y-scale {linear,log,symlog,logit}
                         Scale to use when drawing the Y-axis (default: linear)